-CAPIF-8/8e interface is not in scope of 3GPP.
+The mechanism employed to protect the CAPIF-8 interface is not in scope of 3GPP.
 Nevertheless, integrity and confidentiality protection, protection against replay attacks, privacy of the resource owner, authentication between the resource owner and the CCF need to be addressed by mechanism(s) which are out of 3GPP scope.